noodlefrenzy/coreos-azure/README.md

 $ sudo docker stop d97f04223df7
 ```

 Let's review what we have done in this first section.
 We have built a Docker container for a node.js application based on two hierarchy base containers and we are able to start exact binary replicas of this application with Docker.

 Let's next see how we can use CoreOS to manage these application containers at scale.

 ## Deploying applications with CoreOS

-Now that we have a Docker image how do we go about deploying it?
+Now that we have a Docker image how do we go about deploying it in a production scenario where we have potentially a very large farm of frontend servers?

-Enter CoreOS

-CoreOS provides instructure for deploying containers at scale.
-* Stripped down Linux distribution
-* Self updating Linux distribution based off of the technology behind Chromium.
-* Cluster management of container hosts.
-* Rule based container assignment to hosts.
-* Service discovery of where services are running on the cluster.
+Enter CoreOS.
+CoreOS provides the infrastructure for deploying and managing containerized workloads at scale.
+It is a stripped down Linux distribution that provides OS-as-a-service auto updates for the host OS and rule based container assignment, execution, and lifecycle management based on Systemd.
+Finally, it also provides some of the ancillary services that you need to run a distributed service like etcd for service discovery.

 ### Upload CoreOS VM image to your storage account:

-If you haven't yet, install node.js on your development machine, the Azure command line tools, and import your subscription:
+We'll use your POSIX (Mac or Linux) development machine for this section of the quickstart.
+If you haven't already, install node.js on your development machine, the Azure command line tools, and import your subscription:

 ```
 $ sudo npm install -g azure
 $ azure account download
 ```

-(revise this when CoreOS image is available in the VM gallery)

-Next, we need to do a couple of prep items in the Azure portal before we can get started:
+We also need to prep a couple of items in the Azure portal before we can get started:

 1. Create a storage account in your subscription with a container.
 Note the storage account name, container name, and key.
 2. Create a virtual network.
 Call it "coreos-network" and place it in "East US".